chaidhat/compiler/README.md

 Notes
    * MCC is so small it can fit into a 1980s floppy disk (>160KB)
-   * parser rearranges binary expressions to follow BIDMAS (insanely confusing to write)
+   * parser rearranges binary expressions to respect precedence such as BIDMAS (insanely confusing to write)
+   * generator is non-optimising to keep it simple and easy to understand
    * memory management is absent (declares variables on heap but never frees it)
-   * generator is non-optimising, so a lot of jumps and inefficient memory usage
+   * semantic analysis is non-existent and allows implicit type casting (odd quirk)
-   * semantic analysis and error-checking is limited which may result in un-caught errors
+   * error-checking is minimal too, so errors may be uncaught

 ## Install
 The compiler generates x86 32-bit assembly code for Intel CPUs.
 \
-Should work for Unix-like OSes and 32-bit Windows. \
+Should work for 32-bit Unix-like OSes and 32-bit Windows. \
 Tested on Windows 10 and Mac OS X Mojave. \
 Will not work on Catalina as it has no legacy support for 32-bit applications.\
 \